-As GnR announce the reissue of their Appetite For Destruction album, we delve into the reason why their axeman chose his iconic headgear.
+As the Guns N' Roses rocker celebrates his birthday, we delve into the reason why he first chose his iconic headgear.

-But through the splits and line-up changes over the years, no rocker's look has become more iconic than that of guitarist Slash and his famous hat.
+Through the splits, bust ups and line-up changes over the years, no rocker's look has become more iconic than that of guitarist Slash and his famous hat.

 In fact, when it comes to performing on stage, in over three decades the rocker has barely been seen without it...